Nelegines/hide-product-prices-until-login/readme.txt

 - ✅ FIX: JavaScript updates to restore placeholder row when roles removed
 - ✅ REFACTOR: Moved HTML render logic to template files for better maintainability
 - ✅ Tweak: Minor styling and JS enhancements for settings UI
+- ✅ NEW: Added support for external price hiding override via `$GLOBALS['hpulr_force_hide']`
+- ✅ NEW: This enables premium add-ons to trigger hidden price logic (e.g., for category-based restrictions)

 = 1.1.0 =
 - ✅ NEW: Per-product custom message override